appressoas/vitalstyles/README.md

     - Rendered in a full width IFRAME for really complex examples.
 These examples can also be opened in a separate file.

+## Requirements
+Should work with any fairly new version of Python.
+Tested on Python 2.7 and Python 3.4.

 ## Install
 ```
 $ pip install vitalstyles